 - If you wish to use high resolution images for a publication or exhibit, you must complete the HSJ Publication Request form and pay the appropriate fee.
 We will then share the files with you via Google drive (scanned between 600 dpi to 1200 dpi depending on the size of the original).

 - Fees are $25/image for publication or use in film; $125 for use as corporate artwork; no charge for non-profit organizations using the images for exhibit.
 Other fees may be negotiated.

 What is available at the Research Library?

 History San Jose is a non-profit organization under contract with the City of San Jose to manage its historic collection; while we are partially funded by the City, we are neither City employees nor are we an official records repository.
 We offer a rich collection of personal papers, government and organizational records, maps, ephemera, architectural records, photographs and audiovisual material dating from the 1780s to the present.
-All of the materials have either been donated by individuals, or transferred from city or county government for long-term storage.
+All of the materials have either been donated by individuals/organizations, or transferred from city or county government for long-term storage.

 Search our Collection

 Note: We are working to add our entire archives to online catalogs, but only a portion is available at the moment.
 If you do not find what you are looking for, please ask!

 Our online catalog includes detailed descriptions and many scanned images of library, archives, and photographic material.
 It is the best place to search for photographs and individual items.